For the purposes of this rule, "owner

 may not cancel, terminate, or fail to renew the policy except for failure to

 pay the premium.
-The automatic renewal of the policy shall
+The automatic renewal of the policy shall at a minimum provide

-provide the insured with the option of renewal at the face amount of the
+the insured with the option of renewal at the

-or operator and to the director.
+director.
 Cancellation, termination, or failure to renew

-may not occur, and the policy will remain in full force and effect unless on or
+may not occur, and the policy will remain in full force and effect unless

-before the date of expiration:
+of expiration:

-(a) Corrective
+(a) Corrective measures

-measures activities required in the applicable authorizing document, including
+specified in the applicable authorizing document,

-permit to install or plan approval have occurred.
+including permit to install or plan approval have occurred.

 (b) The owner or operator is named as debtor